fraunhoferfokus/Xtensions/README.md

 ### Concurrency Extensions

 ## Build

+The build is based on maven tycho, so [Maven 3.0](http://maven.apache.org/download.cgi) or higher has to be installed on the machine.

 To build the libraries from source, simply drop into the root directory and call `mvn clean package`.
 The main library will be located in `bundles/de.fhg.fokus.xtensions/target`